mathesong/kinfitr/README.md

 ## Background and Usage

-I’ve written up a series of blog posts describing some PET modelling theory and demonstrating how the package can be used.
-These will eventually be included as vignettes in the package.
-You can launch them in a cloud instance to play around with them yourself by clicking the “launch binder” button above.
+I’ve written up a series of blog posts describing some PET modelling theory and demonstrating how the package can be used on my blog.
+These give a good general introduction to using the package.

   - [Part 1: PET Modelling
     Theory](https://www.granvillematheson.com/post/pharmacokinetic-modelling-of-pet-data-in-r-using-kinfitr-part-1-theory)